Everyone can appreciate art.

 Tangled Lantern Scene Speedpaint Collab w/ Cotton Bun | Chloe Rose Art

 It’s not a secret that we here at TenEighty HQ love Chloe Rose, and it’s not just because she was kind enough to lend her artistic skills to our 2017 physical magazine.
-She’s bringing variety to the genre and we’re absolutely hooked on her channel!
+She’s bringing variety to the art video genre, and we’re absolutely hooked on her channel!

-While her channel might be filled with the usual videos you’d find, such as speed paintings and tutorials, it also hosts a variety of content that is art-focused, but can appeal to fans of other genres.
+While her channel has staples of the art video genre such as speed paintings and tutorials, it also hosts a variety of content that, though art-focused, can also appeal to fans of other genres.
 A fan of comedy?
 Check out her Types of Art Critics video.
 Looking for something a bit random?
 Watch Mixing All My Acrylic Paints Together.
 Her bubbly and upbeat personality is both infectious and welcoming, and at the rate her channel’s growing it wouldn’t surprise us if the wider YouTuber community starts to take notice of her content.

 Chloe, let’s collab again soon, okay?